zooba/pymanager/pep-draft.md

 files with a small amount of metadata, except that installation is handled by the operating system.
 They are always extracted to a fixed location, accessible to all users but not modifiable by any, and automatically updated to the latest release.
-User's own data is stored in an OS-managed location in their user profile, and is able to be reset, backed-up and restored using regular OS functionality.
+The user's own data is stored in an OS-managed location in their user profile, and is able to be reset, backed-up and restored using regular OS functionality.

 Nuget Package